ttreeagency/Headless/README.md

 You need to use the abstract node type `Ttree.Headless:Queryable` as a super type of your node type.
 With this configuration in place the package create for you, if you have a node type `Your.Package:Document`:

- - a namespace `YourPackage` (your package key, without the dots). _Warning_: Not sure to keep this concept in the futur, maybe the query will be prefixed by the namepace to make it more easy to use.
  - a query to get a single node `Document`.
 This query accept `identifier` or `path` and return a single node.
  - a query to get all nodes `allDocuments`.
 This query accept `parentIdentifier` or `parentPath` and return a collection of nodes.